 Fifty years ago, Time magazine turned a small cadre of theologians into unlikely celebrities.
 The Holy Week cover in 1966 asked, in huge provocative font, “Is God Dead?”
 The God-is-dead debate, already a century old (maybe three) and often misunderstood, was suddenly news.

-I was just a kid at the time, but I could see the adults were worried: This death of God thing was a sign that the church was entering new territory.
-It must brace for post-Christian pluralism.
+I was just a kid at the time, but the adults were clearly troubled by this new moment in the American religious universe: This death of God thing, such a naughty phrase, was a sign that the church must brace for post-Christian pluralism.
 We must gird ourselves against the chaos of new choices, new arguments, the scattering of the old truth.

-And if a denizen of our times finds this sort of religious unity unappealing – Bible-oriented, nostalgic for postwar American preeminence – other unifying principles stand ready at hand.
-A trust in the relentless rationalism of the global marketplace … or a commitment to the clash of civilizations … or a faith in a liberating, frictionless online future – these appear to be mutually exclusive, yet what they have in common is an attractive simplicity, the grand search for a way to organize or minimize the teeming, in-your-face rush of pluralism.
+And if others don’t want this sort of religious unity – Bible-oriented, nostalgic for postwar American preeminence – well, other unifying principles are available.
+A trust in the relentless rationalism of the global marketplace … or a commitment to the clash of civilizations … or a faith in a utopian online future – these appear to be mutually exclusive, yet what they have in common is an attractive simplicity, the grand search for a way to organize or minimize the teeming, in-your-face rush of pluralism.

-Perhaps this is one shape of the pluralism of the moment, a competition between ambitious secular or religious worldviews, none of which are comfortable with … pluralism.
+Perhaps this is mostly what pluralism is right now, a competition between ambitious secular and religious worldviews, none of which are comfortable with … pluralism.

-The Death of God dust-up anticipated these new open spaces, where fresh contentions for truth face off.
-The naughty phrase itself was really just shorthand for some familiar nagging dreads – despair of the nuclear threat, the shame of the Holocaust, the failure of traditional religion to hold the imagination – that new generations felt.
-These theologians were insisting on new ways of talking about divinity outside the old metaphysics.
-Ultimately, it seems now, the controversy was a (mostly Protestant) plea to churches to embrace their own ethical commands and fight for humane social change in the secular city.
-Space was being cleared for new spiritual adventures.
+The Death of God dust-up turned out to be a handy shorthand for some familiar nagging dreads – despair of the nuclear threat, the shame of the Holocaust, the failure of traditional religion to hold the imagination – that new generations felt.
+The Death-of-God theologians wanted new ways of talking about divinity outside the old metaphysics.
+Looking back on it now, the controversy was a (mostly Protestant) plea to churches to embrace their own ethical commands and fight for humane social change in the gritty secular city.

-Some years later, writer Annie Dillard, an early writer hero of mine, used the sheer force of poetic rhetoric to imagine a new – actually very old – source of unity that might mend this fragile vessel holding our existential agonies.
+Some years later, writer Annie Dillard, an early writer hero of mine, used the sheer force of poetic rhetoric to imagine a new – actually very old – source of unity for holding our various existential agonies.
 She reached for an ancient Christian speculative idea that she called Holy the Firm.
-She described it as the divine substance at the base of everything, sub-mineral, unseen, yet linking heaven and earth, matter and the Absolute, perhaps a mystic emulsion that knits immanence to transcendence, God’s otherness to God’s intimacy, accessible to us if we dare.
-In the wake of a shattered post-Enlightenment consensus, old rifts in our psyches, and between each other, might finally be healed.
+She described it as the divine substance at the base of everything, sub-mineral, unseen, yet linking heaven and earth, matter and the Absolute, some kind of mystic emulsion that knits immanence to transcendence, God’s otherness to God’s intimacy.
+It’s accessible to us if we dare.
+Old rifts in our psyches, and between one another, might finally be healed.
 God has a stake in this, she declares.

 “And the universe is real and not a dream, not a manufacture of the senses,” she writes in Holy the Firm (Harper & Row, 1977).
 “Subject may know object, knowledge may proceed, and Holy the Firm is in short the philosopher’s stone.”

 She speaks, in other words, of our capacity for holy astonishment.
-It’s a capacity every human being shares.
-Maybe pluralism is God’s way of making everyone look each other in the eye on this crowded planet, acknowledge that other people and other tribes actually exist, and share in the abiding wonder.
+Every human being shares this capacity.
+Maybe pluralism is God’s way of making everyone look each other in the eye on this crowded planet, acknowledge that other people and other tribes actually exist, and share in an unexpected tenderness.

-We can’t hide under the overweight architecture of ideologies, not for long.
-The jarring contemporary klieg lights expose and bleach them.
-They weaken and collapse without warning.
-We nevertheless hold things in common, miraculously yet pragmatically – this earth, seasons of perplexity and gratitude, the surge of words, the power of human touch, the dream of love.
+We can’t hide behind the teetering architecture of ideologies, not for long.
+The contemporary klieg lights expose, bleach and weaken them without warning.
+We nevertheless hold things in common, miraculously yet pragmatically – this earth, the surge of words, the power of human touch, loss, gratitude, the dream of love.